-You already think in subnets every day.
-You squint at 10.20.30.64/26 and your brain coughs up the network address, the broadcast, and the usable range.
+Network engineers think in subnets every day.
+A glance at 10.20.30.64/26 and the network address, the broadcast, and the usable range all come to mind.
 The problem is doing that at scale — across a spreadsheet of 300 subnets, or while validating that a new allocation does not overlap an existing one.
 This is exactly where Python’s built-in ipaddress module earns its keep.
 No pip install, no third-party anything: it ships with Python and it understands IPv4, IPv6, hosts, networks, and the relationships between them.

-Welcome to Week 2 of the series.
-Week 1 taught you the language; this week we point it at real network problems using the standard library and the core automation tools.
-Today: the module you will reach for more than almost any other.
+This is the start of Week 2.
+Week 1 covered the language; this week points it at real network problems using the standard library and the core automation tools.
+Today: the module reached for more than almost any other.

 Addresses, Networks, and Interfaces

-The module gives you three core object types.
-Knowing which one you want is half the battle.
+The module provides three core object types.
+Knowing which one is needed is half the battle.

 import ipaddress